Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

 ## Known issues
-- [Photo!](https://github.com/untoxa/gb-photo) Fast Printing and Transfer are not supported.
-If these features are very important for you, better use a [Pico GB Printer](https://github.com/untoxa/pico-gb-printer) (same platform, but top programmer).
-Standard printing works both in normal mode and double speed mode in the other hand.
+- [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
+Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
+Fast printing is much too fast for this Arduino derived emulator (we gave up trying to support it after many tests, it requires PIO or deep code modifications) while Transfer is a special protocol not implemented here (with the same issues than Fast printing anyway).
 - Printing with Hamster Club (what a stupid game !) may crash without any reason but very rarely.

 ## Kind warning